pixel-ports/Installation/docker/public/README.md

-# Install Pixel Core Components
+# Install Pixel Public Components

 ## Prepare installation
 Before installing PIXEL you have to install docker and docker-compose